maggie202506/cudy-docs-aibot/docs/user_guide/switch/tools.md

 **System Configuration Backup**

-*- Configuration backup*：Click to download and backup the configuration file.
+- Configuration backup: Click to download and backup the configuration file.

 **System Configuration Restore**

-*- Select File*：Click to locate and upload the configuration file.
+- Select File: Click to locate and upload the configuration file.

-*- Configuration Restore*：Click to start the restore process.
+- Configuration Restore: Click to start the restore process.

 ---